What Are Lost Profits and How Are They Calculated?

 Determine the Potential for Other Saved Expenses

-Finally, one most consider other general expenses to determine if there are additional saved costs that may not have been incurred as a result of the loss.
+Finally, one must consider other general expenses to determine if there are additional saved costs that may not have been incurred as a result of the loss.
 Examples of these costs include sales commissions, management or royalty fees that are charged based on a percentage of revenue, payroll costs and rents or utilities.
 It is not uncommon to consider an expense as saved in one case but not saved in another case, depending on the specific case background.
 These additional expenses would serve to further reduce the amount of the losses suffered by the insured.

 Consider Actual Results